-The Lore of the Black Knights
+The origins of Black Knights

 The Black knights come from the land of Mordor and served Sauron since the creation of the Rings.

 Nineteen Rings of Power were made in Eregion, forged by Celebrimbor.
 These were locked away in one of the safes of Eregion, but Sauron captured all.

 He gave nine of them to great lords and warriors of Men, including also one Easterling king.
 Sauron corrupted the powerful Nine through his dominance over the rings.
 These Nine used the rings to achieve great power, wealth, and prestige in life, but as time passed the Rings continued to exert a corrupting influence.

 The Rings eventually rendered their bearers invisible to all but those who could see into the wraith world and enslaved them to the will of Sauron.
 Their lives and powers became bound to Sauron’s via the One Ring; as Sauron grew or diminished, so did the Nazgûl.